 Best movies like Phantom of the Plains

 A unique, carefully handpicked, selection of the best movies like Phantom of the Plains Starring Bill Elliott, Robert Blake, Alice Fleming, Ian Keith, and more.
-If you liked Phantom of the Plains then you may also like: Vigilantes of Boomtown, Vigilantes of Dodge City, Wagon Wheels Westward, Women and Men: Stories of Seduction, Oregon Trail Scouts and many more popular movies featured on this list.
+If you liked Phantom of the Plains then you may also like: Vigilantes of Boomtown, Vigilantes of Dodge City, Wagon Wheels Westward, Oregon Trail Scouts, Rustlers of Devil's Canyon and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Red Ryder tries to warn a duchess that her newfound beau has a history of murdering his wives.